 These are the frequently occurring problems when you are using 10.1.1.1.
 Let us take a look:

-- Sometimes, it happens that typing address does not make you anywhere.
-The reason behind that maybe that you did not type the IP address attentively.
-Perhaps, you typed commas by mistake instead of dots.
+• Sometimes, it happens that typing the address does not take you anywhere.
+The reason may be that you did not organize the IP address attentively.
+Perhaps you ordered commas by mistake instead of dots.
 Check it twice before you press enter.

 The Command prompt opens, then type “ipconfig.”
 It will show a list of IP addresses.
-From these, the default gateway is your IP address.
+From there, the default gateway is your IP address.

-- Make sure the cable/wires providing internet connection.
-Also check they may correctly fitted and are not loose.
+• Make sure the cable/wires provide an internet connection.
+Also, check that they are correctly installed and not loose.
 Check them and tighten them if they are free.

-- If you use a wireless way of connecting to the internet, then refresh it before joining.
+• If you use a wireless way of connecting to the internet, refresh it before joining.

 These are the prevalent mistakes anyone could make.
 Being a little cautious could take you a long way.